 Hawaii isn’t part of the continental United States, but that doesn’t matter when it comes to the Turkish Airlines Miles&Smiles award chart.
 The airline groups the Hawaiian Islands in with the rest of the 48 mainland states, making it incredibly cheap to use Turkish miles to fly to Hawaii.

 Of course, you’re probably thinking to yourself that Turkish Airlines doesn’t fly from the rest of the US to Hawaii — and you’re correct.
 But Turkish Airlines is part of the Star Alliance airline partnership, which means you can redeem its miles for flights on United Airlines, which is also part of the Star Alliance.
-And you can transfer your Citi Premier points to Turkish Airlines, since it’s one of Citi’s 17 travel partners.
+And you can transfer your Citi Premier points — although not Citi Double Cash points (unless you have a premium card) — to Turkish Airlines, since it’s one of Citi’s 16 travel partners.

 For just 7,500 Turkish Airlines miles one-way — or 15,000 miles round trip — you can fly on a United flight from almost any destination in the US to any Hawaiian island when there’s award space available.
 Or, if you’re looking to sit up front, you can fly the same route for just 25,000 miles round trip in business class.